Kfollen93/Magic-Blast/README.md

-# Magic-Blast
+# Magic Blast
+Shoot your magic bolt and destroy the target as fast as you can!

 <img src ="Title_screenshot.PNG" width = 500>
-Shoot your magic bolt and destroy the target as fast as you can!

 You can play the game here: https://kfollen.itch.io/magic-blast (Maximize your web browser).